erinknight242/M204-language-extension/README.md

 # M204 Language Extension

-This VS Code extension can be run to add syntax highlighting for M204 source code exported in .txt format for easier reading.
+This VS Code extension can be used to add syntax highlighting for M204 source code exported in .txt format for easier reading.

 ## Features